garys404/grader-review-gary/index.md

 So now, we want to edit the code and fix it.
 We type `vim ListExamples.java` and `<enter>` to use vim editor to open `ListExamples.java`.
    ![Image](Step7.1.png)

 Now, we can see the details of `ListExamples.java`.
-And We press `i` to open the insert mode. so we can change it.
+And We press `i` to open the insert mode that we can change it.
    ![Image](Step7.2.png)

-So we need to find what mistakes the file make.
-We can find a clear mistake.
+In order to find what mistakes the file make, we need to look over the file.
+Here is a clear mistake.
 When the file compare `index2` and `list2.size()`, it should relate to `index2`, and doesn't relate to `index1`.
-So we should change `index1` to `index2`
+So we should change `index1` to `index2`, which means we fix the mistake.

 Before fixing:
    ![Image](Step7.3.png)